Chapter MCMOC Combat

 The Balance of Power

-Unit Inches make it easy for players to compare their relative power, both at the start of battle and as the game progresses.
+Unit Inches make it easy for players to compare their relative power, both at the start of battle and as combat progresses.

 At the beginning of the battle, if players' forces aren't equal, any player whose army is worth fewer Ű than their most powerful opposing player can take one Almighty Benny per Ű of difference.
 Depending on the degree of imbalance, underdogs can be given other concessions according to the players' tastes, like first choice of deployment location, an extra first turn, or easier combat objectives than their larger opponents.